Racer and the Jailbird

-Racer and the Jailbird (Le Fidèle) is a 2017 drama film directed by Michaël R. Roskam, starring Matthias Schoenaerts and Adèle Exarchopoulos.
-A gangster and a racing car driver fall in love, set against the background of a brutal crime gang in Brussels.
+Racer and the Jailbird (Le Fidèle) is a 2017 romantic crime drama film co-written and directed by Michaël R. Roskam.
+It stars Matthias Schoenaerts and Adèle Exarchopoulos as a gangster and a race car driver who fall in love, but come into conflict with a brutal crime gang in Brussels.
 It was selected to be screened out of competition at the 74th Venice International Film Festival in 2017.

-It was selected as the Belgian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.
+It was selected as the Belgian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated as a finalist.
 It received five nominations at the 8th Magritte Awards, including Best Flemish Film.

 Plot

 In flashback Gigi as a boy is running from the police and his own father threatens to release attack dogs on him.

 Introduced to Bibi after a motor racing event, Gigi pretends he works importing and exporting cars, and asks her out on a date.
 As their relationship continues, comments from his friends about their wild youth and his time in juvenile detention raise her suspicions.
-In a private moment Bibi asks him to reveal his greatest secret and Gigi jokingly admits he robs banks.
-They daydream about travel and when asked if she could go anywhere Bibi suggests that should go to Buenos Aires.
+In a private moment Bibi asks him to reveal his greatest secret, and Gigi jokingly admits he robs banks.
+They daydream about travel and, when asked if she could go anywhere, Bibi suggests they should go to Buenos Aires.
 Gigi and his friends successfully rob a banker they met at party held by Bibi's racing group.
 Gigi is falling in love with Bibi and is reluctant to do any further jobs.
-Bibi's father has suspicions too and confronts Gigi, urging him to be honest with Bibi like a real man should be.
-Gigi tells him he wants to marry Bibi.
-Bibi has a growing realisation that Gigi isn't telling her the whole truth but they confess their love for each other.
+Bibi's father has suspicions and confronts Gigi, urging him to be honest with Bibi like a real man should be.
+Gigi says that he wants to marry Bibi.
+Bibi has a growing realisation that Gigi isn't telling her the whole truth about his life, but they confess their love for each other.